THE FLUENCY FIVE

 Fluent reading doesn’t always guarantee comprehension – but dysfluent reading pretty much always interferes with comprehension, especially beyond the primary grades.

-Some people have been so caught up in counting the number of words students can read in a minute that they’ve ignored the fact that fluency is much more than reading speed.
+There’s more to fluency than speed!
+Some people have been so caught up in counting the number of words students can read in a minute that they’ve ignored the fact that fluency is much more.
 In fact, too much speed can impede comprehension as well.
 We want our students to read at appropriate pace, but also to stop and think, to question, and to self-correct when comprehension breaks down.
 That’s why Phrasing, Automaticity, Using Punctuation Clues and Expression are just as important as Reading Rate.

 Punctuation marks are the traffic signals of reading.
 They tell us when to pause, when to slow down, and when to change our voices.
 Dysfluent readers often pause at the ends of lines, whether there is punctuation or not.
 They need to learn to “snap their eyes” to the next line and pay attention to the traffic signals.